top of page

 Surface damage

 I am uncertain why the statue had been " repaired" with a mixture of yellow ochre paint and gritty caulk.
-The repairs lacked the subtelty of hte original modelling, and suggested little attempt had been made to make them 'invisible'
+The repairs lacked the subtlety of the original modelling; indeed there had been little attempt to make them 'invisible'

-For example this delicately modelled foot, with the breaks unsympathetically 'disguised' suggest that Saint Joan was so wrapped up in her vision that she accidentally stepped in a puddle of Dijon mustard...
+Otherwise I have distracting thoughts; For example the unsightly repair on this delicately modelled foot, implies that Saint Joan was so wrapped up in her vision that she accidentally stepped in a puddle of Dijon mustard...

 Back to restoring St. Joan